jzuhone/acispy/doc/source/loading_data.rst

                                                get_msids=True)

 Like the previous method, this one takes the ``get_msids`` keyword argument to obtain the corresponding MSIDs from the archive if desired.
+To interpolate the MSID data to a common set of times as the model data, use ``interpolate_msids=True``.
+However, this only really works if the all of the model fields are also at the same times.

 This method can also be used to import model data for the same MSID for different model runs: